 Since 1970, the world rhino population has declined by 90 percent seriously endangering the remaining number of rhinos.
 The rare white rhino is one of two species in Africa and is the focus of our wildlife project in Uganda.
 Working alongside rangers, veterinarians, and local guides, we have the unique opportunity to participate first-hand in the conservation efforts protecting the white rhino.
 Shadowing wildlife experts on both day and night rhino patrols, we track and study the behavior and habitat of these magnificent creatures.

-Journey into the heart of Africa where you are greeted by the smiling faces of your friends and partners in Uganda who cannot wait to welcome you proudly into their country.
+Journey into the heart of Africa where you are greeted by the smiling faces of your friends and partners in Uganda.
 Take in the lush and fertile landscape of Uganda, shattering your preconceptions of a dry and arid region, as you make your way past Lake Victoria to rural Masaka.
 Walk down dirt roads to meet local community leaders and families as you orient yourself to your home for the next week and join in the community empowerment efforts.
-Jump right into your focus project providing clean water to hundreds of community members.
+Jump right into your first project providing clean water to hundreds of community members.
 Plant an orange tree and build a beehive, creating your legacy in this friendly and industrious farming community.
 Find yourself encircled by laughing schoolchildren eager to learn an English phrase or kick a soccer ball.
 Head North to Masindi where you come face-to-face with Africa's endangered White Rhino.
-Join the rangers in foot patrol and learn about rhino conservation efforts.
+Focusing in on your Spotlight Project you join the rangers in foot patrol and learn about rhino conservation efforts.
 Teach lessons in the local school house.
 Venture into Murchison Falls in the search for elephants, buffalo, hippos, bushback, and maybe even the allusive leopard.
 Journey back to Kampala for a final evening together as you reflect on your experiences and the impact that you have left behind.

 Orientation and Acclimatization to Uganda